Specification

 • Like how a compiler verifies type declarations but on a much grander scale.

-• End goal is to do this over a full spec. but verification of partial spec is also good (e.g. dict being a binary tree)
+• End goal is to do this over a full spec. but verification of partial spec is also good (e.g. dictionary is a balanced binary tree)

 Specification and Abstraction

-• The more completely a module is specified the less the users need to know about the underlying implementration
+• The more completely a module is specified the less the users need to know about the underlying implementation

-• The built-in Core.Map etc modules are examples where the users need to know almost nothing about the implementation
+• Core.Map is an example where the users need to know almost nothing about the implementation

 • Note that documentation of the specification in the interface is important; sometimes Core is weak there